SpiralDevelopment/crypto-hft-data/README.md

 # Crypto HFT Data
-> Crytpo High Frequency Data Aggregator
+> Crypto High Frequency Data Aggregator

-This project helps you to collect real-time orderbook, trade and other HFT data from several crytpo exchanges using websocket endpoints.
+This project helps you to collect real-time orderbook, trade and other HFT data from several crypto exchanges using websocket endpoints.

 ## Available Exchanges
 * Binance